-Cash sickness benefit: Aged 16 to 60 with at least 26 weeks of contributions and at least eight weeks of work in the three calendar months before the incapacity began.
-The insured must have been employed the day before the incapacity began.
+Cash sickness benefit: Must be aged 16 to 61, have at least 26 weeks of contributions, and have worked at least eight weeks in the three calendar months before the incapacity began, and have been employed the day before the incapacity began.
 The incapacity must not be the result of a work-related injury.

-Cash maternity benefit: Aged 16 to 60 with at least 26 weeks of contributions in the year before the last six weeks prior to the expected date of childbirth or before the claim is made.
+Cash maternity benefit: Must be aged 16 to 61 with at least 26 weeks of contributions in the year before the last six weeks prior to the expected date of childbirth or before the claim is made.

-Maternity grant: Paid to an insured woman or the wife of an insured man with at least 26 weeks of paid contributions in the year before the expected date of childbirth.
+Maternity grant: Paid to an insured woman or the wife of an insured man with at least 26 weeks of contributions in the year before the expected date of childbirth.

-Medical benefits: Must have at least 26 weeks of paid contributions in any calendar year or in any 12-month period, be younger than age 16, or be elderly and permanently incapable of work.
+Medical benefits (Medical Benefits Scheme): Must have at least 26 weeks of contributions in any calendar year or in any 12-month period, be younger than age 16, or be elderly and permanently incapable of work.
+Must be receiving treatment for asthma, cancer, cardiovascular diseases, certified mental incapacity, diabetes, epilepsy, glaucoma, hypertension, leprosy, Parkinson's, or sickle cell anaemia.